NRauh/tegans-coffee/content/blog/jekyll-center-pagination/index.md

 ---
-title: "How to Make a Centered Pagination (with Jekyll)"
+title: How to Make a Centered Pagination (with Jekyll)
 date: 2016-10-28
 category: Jekyll
 ---